modyo/modyo-docs/docs/platform/content/public-api-reference.md

 - **JSONPath**: receives the JSONPath [ref](https://goessner.net/articles/JsonPath/) that models a response structure.

 - **Paginate**: receives as parameters the number of pages and the total number of entries per page.

+- **Geohash**: receives as parameters a location field and a geohash [ref](https://www.movable-type.co.uk/scripts/geohash.html) to select the content within a location.

 :::warning Warning